JohnCoene/javascript-for-r/_book/3-26-htmlwidgets-crosstalk.md

 #> [1] "US" "RU"
 ```

-The methods `origData` and `groupName` must be used in every widget, the `key` method may not be of use to every widget, it can be immensely useful if the visualisation library also comes with a key/id system so one can use it internally.
+The methods `origData` and `groupName` must be used in every widget, the `key` method may not be of use to every widget, it can be immensely useful if the \index{visualisation} library also comes with a key/id system so one can use it internally.
 Gio.js does not, and we thus will not be using it.
 The name of the group is passed to the `x` object, so it is accessible JavaScript-side where it is needed; we also add the JavaScript dependency required to run crosstalk with `crosstalkLibs`.

 ```r
 gio <- function(data, width = NULL, height = NULL,